Teaching with Technology

 Faculty looking to enhance their instruction can use screen capturing tools to create narrated presentations, weekly summary or overview videos, explanations of concepts, and other related videos.
 The most effective screencasts are scripted (not improvised), clear sounding (use good microphone), and short (about 3 minutes).
 Here are some recommended screen capture tools:

-- Jing, Screencastomatic, and Screencastify (used on computer or within browser)
+- Screencastify or Loom (used within a browser)

 - Explain Everything (used on iOS and Android devices)

-- Camtasia (used on computer; contact email@example.com to purchase license at educational discount rate)
+- SnagIt and Camtasia (used on laptop/computer; contact email@example.com to get education discount rate)

 Video Creation and Hosting Tools